Herbert Plank

-Herbert Plank (born September 3, 1954) is a former Italian alpine skier who competed in the 1976 Winter Olympics and in the 1980 Winter Olympics.
+Herbert Plank (born 3 September 1954) is a former Italian alpine skier who competed in the 1976 Winter Olympics and in the 1980 Winter Olympics.

 Biography

 In 1976 he won the bronze medal in the Alpine downhill event.
-That event did also count as a FIS Alpine World Championship.
+That event also counted as a FIS Alpine World Championship.
 Four years later he finished sixth in the 1980 downhill competition.

-Mr. Plank is the youngest winner of a male downhill race (Val d'Isère, December 10, 1973).
-He did win five downhill races in the World Cup; in the downhill races he could achieve to be second in nine and to be third in six times; he also did become second in the Alpine Combined at St. Anton am Arlberg on December 1, 1981.
-In other 25 races (within 6 Combined) he could finish in the Top Ten.
+Mr. Plank is the youngest winner of a male downhill race (Val d'Isère, 10 December 1973).
+He won five downhill races in the World Cup; in the downhill races he achieved second place nine times and third six times; he also became second in the Alpine Combined at St. Anton am Arlberg on 1 December 1981.
+In another 25 races (within 6 Combined) he finished in the Top Ten.
 He became second in the Downhill World Cup 1975/76 and third in the Downhill World Cup in the seasons 1973/74, 1974/75, 1977/78 and 1979/80.
 Because retiring after the season 1981/82, he didn't compete in Super-Gs.
-His son Andreas Plank (nickname Andy) is also an Alpine Skiing Racer; he became World Champion in the Downhill in the FIS Alpine Junior World Championships 2009.
+His son Andreas Plank (nickname Andy) is also an Alpine Skiing Racer; he became World Champion in the Downhill at the FIS Alpine Junior World Championships 2009.